torrentalle/cfn-perl/README.md

 HashRef with the CreationPolicy.
 Doesn't validate CreationPolicies.

+## Methods for Cfn::Resource objects

 ### AttributeList

-Holds a Hashref of attributes that can be recalled in CloudFormation via `Fn::GetAtt`
+Returns an ArrayRef of attributes that can be recalled in CloudFormation via `Fn::GetAtt`.

-## Methods for Cfn::Resource objects
+Can also be retrieved as a class method `Cfn::Resource::...-`AttributeList>

+### supported\_regions

+Returns an ArrayRef of the AWS regions where the resource can be provisioned.

+Can also be retrieved as a class method `Cfn::Resource::...-`supported\_regions>

 ### DependsOnList